couchbaselabs/cbfg/src/cbfg/README-req-res.md

 request have been put onto the res-ch.
 The requestor can rely on the closed res-ch to determine that the entire request has been handled.

+The requestor can use an :opaque key/value in the request map to tie multiple responses together, and the server must mirror back the :opaque key/value in all its response maps.

-Response maps often have these key/value entries...
+Response maps have these key/value entries...

  :status      - <common status code like :ok, :invalid, :mismatch ...>
  :status-info - <optional, extra human readable message or information
                  meant to aid with debugging>
-  :more        - <boolean, defaults to false.
+ :more        - <optional, boolean, defaults to false.
                  true means more responses for the request will follow;
                  and false means this is the last response for the request>

 Response maps must include a :status key/value entry.